Career Development & Calling Live Your Story

 Who should be reading these books?

-We are happy to talk with you.
 The Grad School handout can help guide your thoughts and actions.

 An Informational Interview is a valuable tool that can provide you with a window into the work that people actually do day to day.
 This simple activity will clarify your perceptions, gain insights on their work and how they got where they are in their careers as well as potentially provide you with important networking contacts for the future.
 Take advantage of our Interviewing for Information handout.